Certora/gambit/README.md

 4. **Validation:** By default Gambit will _validate_ each generated mutant by compiling it with the `solc` compiler.
-If compilation fails Gambit will not export the mutant.
+If compilation fails Gambit will not export the mutant to disk or report it in `gambit_results.json` or `mutants.log`.
 Validation can be skipped with the `--skip_validate` option.
 To log invalidated mutants, use the `--log_invalid` option.

 5. **Down sampling:** If the user provides the `--num_mutants n` argument, Gambit will randomly down sample to `n` mutants.